flows-network/github-pr-summary/README.md

 ## How it works

-This flow function will be triggered and executed when a new PR is raised in a designated GitHub repo.
+This flow function will be triggered and executed when a new PR is raised in the designated GitHub repo.
 It can also be triggered again when someone says a magic "trigger phrase" in the PR's comments section.
 Once triggered, the flow function collects the content in the PR, and asks ChatGPT/4 to review and summarize it.
 The result is then posted back to the PR as a comment.

 The GitHub repo is connected to the flow function via the [flows.network](https://flows.network/) platform.
 The "trigger phrase" can also be configured in flows.network.